Is there a cost involved?

 Is training available for older children, students or adults?

 The CYCLE RIGHT programme is structured to include cyclists through from novice to experienced level, over Stages One, Two or Three.
-You can discuss your requirements with your local trainer who will advise on options available.

 Do you need to have a bike and helmet to participate?